-- 11.1 NPPF recognises that transport policies have an important role to play in facilitating sustainable development, but also contributing to wider sustainability and health objectives. - 11.2 All development that will generate significant amounts of movement should be required to provide a Travel Plan (TP), and the application should be supported by a Transport Statement (TS) or Transport Assessment (TA) so the likely impacts of the proposal can be fully assessed. - 11.3 Paragraph 111 of NPPF states that development should only be prevented or refused on highway grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe. - 11.4 Local Plan Policy DM7.4 New Development and Transport states that the Council and its partners will ensure that the transport requirements of new development, commensurate to the scale and type of development, are taken into account and seek to promote sustainable travel to minimise environmental impacts and support residents health and well-being. - 11.5 The Council's adopted parking standards are set out in the Transport and Highways SPD. - 11.6 The site currently has no existing off-street parking and none is proposed. - 11.7 Several objections have been submitted on highways grounds and these are noted.
+11.1 NPPF recognises that transport policies have an important role to play in facilitating sustainable development, but also contributing to wider sustainability and health objectives.

+11.2 All development that will generate significant amounts of movement should be required to provide a Travel Plan (TP), and the application should be supported by a Transport Statement (TS) or Transport Assessment (TA) so the likely impacts of the proposal can be fully assessed.

+11.3 Paragraph 115 of NPPF states that development should only be prevented or refused on highway grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe.

+11.4 Local Plan Policy DM7.4 New Development and Transport states that the Council and its partners will ensure that the transport requirements of new development, commensurate to the scale and type of development, are taken into account and seek to promote sustainable travel to minimise environmental impacts and support residents health and well-being.

+11.5 The Council's adopted parking standards are set out in the Transport and Highways SPD.

+11.6 The site currently has no existing off-street parking and none is proposed.

+11.7 The Highway Network Manager has been consulted and provided comments.
+He states that the site is located just outside Wallsend town centre with excellent links to public transport and local services and notes that cycle and refuse storage would be provided within the rear yard.
+He recommends conditional approval of the application.

-- 11.8 However, the site is located close to Wallsend town centre town centre and has excellent links to public transport and local services.
-Whilst the objections are noted, NPPF states that development should only be refused if there would be an unacceptable impact on highway safety.
+11.8 NPPF states that development should only be refused if there would be an unacceptable impact on highway safety.
 This application would have an impact on parking, but it is officer opinion that this would not be at a level that would be considered unacceptable in terms of highway safety.

-The Highway Network Manager has provided comments and raises no objections on grounds of parking or highway safety. - 11.9 Having regard to the above, it is officer advice that the proposal complies with the advice in NPPF, Policy DM7.4 and the Transport and Highways SPD.
+11.9 Having regard to the above, it is officer advice that the proposal complies with the advice in NPPF, Policy DM7.4 and the Transport and Highways SPD.